isabella232/experience-manager-core-components.it-IT/help/using/text.md

 ![](assets/screen_shot_2018-01-11at130107.png)

-Inserite il testo per il quale desiderate cercare e toccate o fate clic su **Trova** per avviare la ricerca.
+Enter the text for which you want to search and tap or click **Find** to begin the search.
 Toccate o fate clic sul x per annullare.
-Se desiderate eseguire una corrispondenza esatta in base al caso, selezionate l&#39;opzione **Corrispondenza maiuscole/minuscole** prima di avviare la ricerca.
+If you wish to do an exact match according to the case, select the option **Match Case** before starting the search.
 Se viene trovata una corrispondenza, questa viene evidenziata e la finestra di dialogo di ricerca viene disattivata.
-Toccate o fate clic nuovamente sul **pulsante Trova** nella finestra di dialogo disattiva per cercare l&#39;occorrenza successiva.
+Tap or click the **Find** button again in the dimmed dialog to search for the next occurrence.

 ![](assets/screen_shot_2018-01-11at130145.png)